systemincloud/rly/README.md

 Together, you can use them to:

-  - define what tokens a given language will accept
+  - define what tokens a given language/input stream will accept
-  - define what R code should be executed as a language file (e.g. a program) is parsed.
+  - define what R code should be executed as a language file/input stream (e.g. a program) is parsed.

 This project is a R clone of [Ply](https://github.com/dabeaz/ply).